benhoyt/benhoyt.github.com/writings/simple-lists.md

 > **Go to:** [Features](#features) \| [No JS](#no-js-not-node-js) \| [Go](#yes-to-go) \| [Routing](#simple-servemux-routing) \| [DB](#database-handling) \| [DI](#manual-dependency-injection) \| [Testing](#testing) \| [HTML](#minimal-html-and-css) \| [Security](#security) \| [Conclusion](#conclusion)

-I've been wanting to do a little side project again: creating and coding, just for the joy of it.
+I've been wanting to do a little side project again: creating and coding, just for the joy of making.
 And I wanted to create something that might be useful for myself or my family, so I made a little to-do list app.
 I know there are thousands of to-do list apps out there, but I just like building stuff, especially things that fit with the principles of the [small web](/writings/the-small-web-is-beautiful/).

 To jump straight in, you can try a [**live demo**](https://go-simplelists.herokuapp.com/) (thanks to Heroku's free tier).
 Please don't use this for any real lists -- it's just a demo, and **demo lists will be deleted** regularly.